Agoric/documentation/main/zoe/guide/README.md

 get back why they said they wanted, or the user will get back what they originally offered.

 When a user escrows with Zoe, they get two things back immediately: a `seat`, and a JavaScript promise for a future payout.
-This `seat` is what the user can send to smart contracts, as proof that they have escrowed the underlying digital assets with Zoe, without the smart contract ever having access to the underlying digital assets.
+This `seat` has methods that the user can call to take action in the smart contract on Zoe, without the smart contract ever having access to the underlying digital assets.
 Let's look a particular example to see how this works.